-The inspector reviewed a sample of personal plans and found that the resident's care needs were identified and plans were put in place with the residents to address those needs.
+The inspector reviewed a sample of care plans and found that the resident's care needs were identified and plans were put in place with the residents to address those needs.
+Daily records were also maintained of how the residents spent their day.
+Key workers were assigned and the inspector saw evidence that goals were described and plans put in place to meet those.
 The personal plans contained important information about the residents' life, their likes and dislikes, their interests, details of family members and other people who are important in their lives.
-Daily records were also maintained of the how the residents spent their day.
-Key workers were assigned and the inspector saw evidence that goals were described and plans put in place to meet those.
+Where possible residents or relatives had signed to confirm that they were involved in the development of their plans and in regularly reviewing them with their key worker.

 There was evidence that residents were supported in transition between services.
 A document called 'my hospital passport' had been developed for each resident.
-This contained useful information such as personal details about the resident, aids and assistive devices used, communication needs including how the resident would express pain etc.
+This contained useful information such as personal details about the resident, aids and assistive devices used and communication needs.

 There was an extensive range of activities available to the residents both in the centre and out in the community.
 Transport was available within the centre.
-A daily plan was devised for each resident and the inspector saw that this included trips to the shops, community activities, life skills training, swimming and cycling.
-Staff confirmed that although a plan was in place this changed depending on the wishes of the residents on any given day.
+A daily plan was devised for each resident.
+Several residents had part time jobs and one resident told the inspector how much she enjoyed this.
+The inspector also saw that residents were supported to attend mainstream courses available in the community such as photography.
+Other activities included trips to the shops, community activities, life skills training and visits to the cinema.
+Staff told the inspector that a residents' meeting was held on each Monday evening and plans were put in place for the week but acknowledged that this changed depending on the wishes of the residents each day.

-Outcome 07: Health and Safety and Risk Management The health and safety of residents, visitors and staff is promoted and protected.
+Outcome 07: Health and Safety and Risk Management

+The health and safety of residents, visitors and staff is promoted and protected.

-Theme: Effective Services
+Effective Services